 Eligibility List and Civil Service Board Approval:

-STAGE THREE: Background (Life History) Investigation
+STAGE THREE: Life History Investigation (Background)

 A thorough background investigation is completed on each candidate to ensure the candidate meets the LVMPD's strict hiring standards.
-The STAGE THREE background process includes: 1) an interview and investigation, 2) a written psychological evaluation, 3) an oral psychological interview, 4) a polygraph examination and 5) a medical examination.
+The STAGE THREE background process includes:

 Written and Oral Psychological Evaluation: